q8-intouch/Q8Query/readme.md

 - `order_by`: syntax: `column ',' {asc|desc}`
     ex: ?order_by=id, desc

+# Examples
+- fetch all users
+    - `/Q8Query/User`
+- fetch the user with an id = 1
+    - `/Q8Query/User/1`
+- fetch the user's orders
+    - `/Q8Query/User/1/orders`
+- fetch the user's with an id greater than 10
+    - `Q8Query/User?filter=id gt 10`
+- fetch the users having the name 'Loren Epsom'
+    - `Q8Query/User?filter=name eq 'Loren Epsom'`
+- fetch the users having 'Loren Epsom' in their name
+    - `Q8Query/User?filter=name contains 'Loren Epsom'`
+- fetch the users having at least 1 order
+    - `Q8Query/User?filter=has orders`
+- fetch the users having at least 1 order review on their orders
+    - `Q8Query/User?filter=has orders.order_review`
+- fetch the users having order track id contains 'Loren Epsom'
+    - `Q8Query/User?filter=has orders.track_id contains 'loren epsom'`
+- fetch the users where there id = 1 or id >= 20
+    - `Q8Query/User?filter=id eq 1 or id ge 20`
+- fetch the active users within the last 3 days and id < 100
+    - `Q8Query/User?filter=scope active(3) or id lt 1`
+- fetch users with their orders addresses and city details
+    - `Q8Query/User?associate=order.address, city`
+- fetch users names and their orders track_ids only
+    - `Q8Query/User?select=name, id, order.user_id, order.id, order.track_id`
+- fetch users having id > 10 along side there orders
+    - `Q8Query/User?filter=id gt 10&associate=orders`
+- fetch users having id > 3 ordered by id in descending order
+    - `Q8Query/User?filter=id gt 3&order_by=id, desc`

 # Features:

-1. fetch models by url schema
+1. fetch models by URL schema
 2. fetch a certain model by id
-3. fetch related models by specifying related name
+3. fetch related models by specifying a related name
 4. filter using logic operators
 5. filter using Comparison operators
 6. associate a related model
-7. select certain attributes from model
+7. select certain attributes from the model
 8. select related model's attributes
 9. fetch available related models on options request
 10. support pagination
-11. fetch related model by relation type i.e:  if a one to one relation: object is returned instead of array
+11. fetch related model by relation type i.e:  if a one to one relation: object is returned instead of an array
-12. add strict mode for fetching only annotated relations && filters
+12. add a strict mode for fetching only annotated relations && filters
 13. filter using scopes as: functionName(...params)
 14. fetch options for a certain model scopes
 15. order by any attribute
 # Not supported yet:
 - grouping operator for filterer
-- limit the count of related object on select, associate
+- limit the count of the related object on select, associate
 # running tests
 for running the tests use:  `vendor/bin/phpunit` within the package directory or config phpstrom by using the config file `phpunit.xml` within the package dir